KSWE-2016-17/couchdb-api/README.md

-# FindMe Database API
+# find.me Database API

-This API offers DAOs to communicate with the FindMe GraphQL service.
+This API offers DAOs to communicate with the find.me GraphQL service.

 As the code is written in EC5 there is no need to build any distribution.
-Just use this repository as dependency for your own project, if you want to communicate with the FindMe GraphQL service.
+Just use this repository as dependency for your own project, if you want to communicate with the find.me GraphQL service.

 ## Using as npm dependency